 The story moves across the ancient geography of India.
 Though the author has confined her story to current day India.
 From east to west it moves from Dwarka to Guwahati that was then known as Kamarupa.
 The story begins in western India and with the protagonist moves to North and then North East.
 Through another minor character, there is a glimpse of the south of Vindhyas.
 However, what I missed was the intimate descriptions of the iconic places like say Kashi.
-All these places have had a distinct character even during the epic times, but the author failed to paint that in the book.
+All these places have had a distinct character even during the epic times, but the author failed to point that in the book.
 Her description of the Kamakhya temple in Guwahati is, of course, her imagination.
 But Kashi, where she attempts to paint the place, lacks the first-hand knowledge of the ghats.
 Similarly, her description Mathura and Braj Bhoomi do not convey the essence of the place.

 There is an ideological conflict between Aryans and Shaktas – the followers of Shakti or the Tantric, that the story tries to highlight.
 However, in the garb of this difference though Saiswaroopa Iyer tries to address the current day issues.
 Especially the issues related to women.
 She brings out the issue of female infanticide, rampant rapes in the garb of religion and the general ill treatment of women.
 Through her strong protagonist Abhaya, she tries to somewhere say that ‘Women are equal and they can do everything that a son or a man can’.
 At the same time, by making her dependent on Krishna at every step, she contradicts her own hypothesis.